When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Memorization

 Have your child memorize some short books or stories.
-This will help them become familiar with the words and the story.
-This will also give them confidence when they begin to read the written words.
+This will help them become familiar with the words and the story and give them confidence when they begin to read written words.

-Memorization also helps your child become familiar with the rhythm of the written word, recognizing words in other texts (7).
+Memorization also helps your child become familiar with the rhythm of the written word and recognize words in other texts (7).

 Buddy Reading